Last Updated on May, 2025

 The handheld locator’s dimensions are 6.3 x 2.4 x 1.4 (height x width x depth) in inches.
 It weighs around 9.2 oz., and that’s with the batteries included.

 The Garmin 430 handheld has a transflective 65-K color TFT display.
-Its dimensions are 1.43″ x 2.15″ (width x height); 2.6″ diagonal length.
+Its dimensions are 1.43″ x 2.15″ (width x height); and 2.6″ diagonal length.

 You get 9 miles of range with 2.5 seconds location update rate — that’s as accurate and fast as a GPS tracker can get.